pathfinder-for-autonomous-navigation/Documentation/source/ground/Recieving_Downlinks.rst

 ElasticSearch
 ==============
 ElasticSearch is a database that allows us to organize information into various indexes or subcategories.
-In Ground software, every radio has two indexes in which we store telemetry data:
+In Ground software, every radio has two indexes in which we store telemetry data as JSON objects:

 #.
 Iridium Reports

     * Name: Iridium_Report_[imei of the radio]

     * Iridium reports house the most recent information about telemetry, such as Mobile Originated Message Numbers (MOMSN), Mobile Terminated Message Numbers (MTMSN), and confirmation MTMSNs.
+An MOMSN number os the ID of the most recent downlink recieved.
+An MTMSN number is the ID of the most recent uplink sent from the ground.
 A confirmation MTMSN is what we call the MTMSN of the last uplink message recieved and processed by the radio.
 If the most recent confirmation MTMSN and the most recent MTMSN do not match up, that means that there is a message queued in Iridium that has not been recieved yet, and we prohibit the ground from sending any more uplinks by setting the send-uplinks flag in the Iridium report to False.

 #.
 Statefield Reports (Statefield_Reports_[imei of the radio]).